-What is Software Engineers’ burnout?
+What is Software Engineers’ Burnout?

 Project deadlines, code burst, ad-hoc requirements, bugs and errors,… these are regular occurrences in a software engineer’s life.
 Which engineer has not had tech debt concerns or pressing deadline and workload pressures sometimes?
 But when the pressure is relentless, pushing developers into constant stress, exhaustion, and inefficacy, we call this state as burnout in software engineers.
 Burnout is the feeling of being constantly exhausted and demotivated at work.
 The WHO defines burnout as - “A syndrome conceptualized as resulting from chronic workplace stress that has not been successfully managed."